 Factors affecting the price of natural stone include rarity of the colour, the transport expenses included when importing from different quarries worldwide, difficulty of working with the material, availability, output, the labour required to extract the stone and breakage occurring while working with materials.

-Floor tiles can be used on a wall, but wall tiles are not suitable for walls.
-Wall tiles are softer than floor tiles and withstand foot traffic
+Floor tiles can be used on a wall, but wall tiles are not suitable for floors.
+Wall tiles are softer than floor tiles and can’t withstand foot traffic.

 No. At WOMAG, we give you a quote on the overall job.
 The amount of material needed is unique to each job, and we will quote you on what is needed.